MCT-master/mct-master.github.io/_posts/2019-10-10-Portal-Flowchart.md

 All the objects in the chart have inputs on the bottom and and outputs on the top.
 The philosophy behind the object coloring is fairly arbitrary but it tries to descriminate between more "active" machines (yellow), "passive" machines (purple), output oriented machines (green), input oriented machines (orange) and finally ports between campuses (pink).

 The connection wires' shape and color also have meaning.
-The shape determines what type of signal passes through the wire, and the different colors indicate some signal chain examples, for instance the red path which illustrates which route audio from Trondheim takes before it enters our ears in Oslo.
+The shape determines what type of signal passes through the wire, and the different colors indicate some signal chain examples, for instance the red path which illustrates the route audio takes from Trondheim to our Oslo ears.
 All of this information can be found in the legend.

 # LoLa and Midas chart

-The routing and interplay between the LoLa PC with an RME soundcard and the Midas mixer is often the source of trouble in our portal.
-Therefore, we felt that extra measures in the shape of another flowchart(!) was needed to highlight this relationship.
+The routing and interplay between the LoLa PC (with RME soundcard) and Midas mixer is often a source of trouble in our portal.
+Therefore, we felt it necessary to take extra measures to highlight this relationship.
+This second flowchart (below) follows the same principles as the one above, with the exception of having object inputs and outputs on the sides as well on the top and bottom.

 Eventually, (we hope and pray) we might have a system that begins with an overhead mic directly to LoLa or Zoom, and use a breakout cable to pass Oslo inputs through the Midas mixer when we need it.
 Having a well-funtioning setup with as few wires, sliders, or settings to configure is the current dream for Gaute at least.